IV Hydration

 Intravenous (IV) hydration delivers fluid directly into your vein.
 It’s the fastest way to get liquids into your body.
 IV therapy is a common form of healthcare treatment; it’s both safe and effective when performed by a trained professional.
 The foundation of a typical IV hydration formula is a saline solution, which consists of sodium chloride and water.
 Your healthcare professional can choose a mixture of other fluid ingredients as well, depending on your needs, such as:

-With decades of experience in the healthcare field, Svetlana Pyatigorskaya is a nurse practitioner and the director of Vitality NP NYC in Downtown Manhattan.
+With decades of experience in the healthcare field, Svetlana Pyatigorskaya is a nurse practitioner and the director of Svetlana Pyatigorskaya NP in Family Health PC in Downtown Manhattan.
 She’s an expert at dispensing personalized IV hydration therapy because she designs just the right compound for your specific needs.
 She’s also a board-certified anti-aging specialist and a member of both the American Academy of Anti-Aging Medicine and the Cellular Medicine Association.

 Why Is IV Hydration Necessary?